- Teaching Assistant

 - Communication Science

-My name is Irene Sarmiento, and I am a graduate student under the mentorship of Catalina L. Toma, PhD.
-I received my bachelor’s with honors from the University of California, Santa Barbara (UCSB) in June 2014.
-While at UCSB, I completed a psychology honors thesis entitled ‘The Effects of Positive Emotions in Relation to Adaptive Coping Styles and Stressors.’
-My research interests are in interpersonal communication, specifically computer-mediated communication and close relationships.
-Beginning in September 2016, I became one of the fellows for the UW-Madison Interdisciplinary Training grant within the Departments of Communication Arts and Educational Psychology, focusing on Social Media, Youth, and Assessment.
+My name is Irene Sarmiento, and I am a current Master's student in Communication Science under the mentorship of Professor Lyn Van Swol.
+My research interests include social support processes, specifically the utilization of advice, within close relationships.
+From Sept.
+2016 to Aug.
+2018, I was one of the fellows for the UW-Madison Interdisciplinary Training grant within the Departments of Communication Arts and Educational Psychology, focusing on Social Media, Youth, and Assessment.

 - Bonus, J.A., Peebles, A., Mares, M.L., & Sarmiento, I.G.
 (2017).
 Look on the bright side (of media effects): Pokémon Go as a catalyst for positive life experiences.
 Media Psychology.